-Since most of us aren’t able to connect to one of the backbone nodes from home, tunneling has always seemed like it would be useful for development and testing.
+Since most of us aren’t able to connect to one of the backbone nodes from home, tunneling seems useful for development, testing, and exercising our skills.
 With a tunnel client at your house, any device connected to that node will see the CVADN network as if you were connected via RF.
 There is an AREDN tunnel server running at the W4UVA backbone site and accessible over the Internet.

 There are lots of options for hooking up a mesh node for tunneling at home, but most of them require a deep dive into AREDN configuration and the world of virtual local area networks (VLANs).
 If you don’t have a VLAN-capable Ethernet switch that all your devices are connected to, you are stuck before you even start.

 The good news is that there are several AREDN-capable devices that will allow you to tunnel one computer to the mesh network without getting into VLANs.
 I’ll use the GL.iNET GL-AR750 (the Creta, not the “S” model) as an example.
 It looks like this:

 Because the WAN (Internet), DtD (device-to-device, for linking multiple AREDN nodes together), and LAN (local network where your computer is connected) networks are brought out to three separate Ethernet connectors, you don’t need to use VLANs.
 You plug the WAN port into your home network; ignore the DtD port; and plug your computer’s Ethernet into the LAN port.
 (Any of the AREDN devices that bring the WAN and LAN out on separate physical Ethernet ports will work.
 Currently, the list includes the Mikrotik hAP AC Lite, Ubiquiti AirRouter and AirRouter HP, GL.iNet GL-AR150, GL-AR300M16, and GL-AR750.
 See details about port assignments at https://github.com/aredn/aredn#ethernet-port-usage.)